Welcome back! As you settle into a new semester, here are some updates and resources you may have missed:

 OneDrive features to be added to UI-managed computers end of September

 To improve your remote work experience, new OneDrive features will be added to your university-managed machine on Tuesday, September 28: Automatic sign-in and Files On-Demand.
-Learn more about these new OneDrive features.
 If you are already using OneDrive, great!
 You shouldn’t notice any major change.
 If not, we recommend familiarizing yourself with it by visiting the OneDrive hub page.

 Kaltura migration to UICapture